Here are some fundamental and common Linux commands with example usage:

 oldDir only if it is empty.

 -r).
-Be careful with this!
-Files deleted in this way are mostly gone for good!
+Be careful with this command: files deleted in this way are mostly gone for good!

-Makes a copy of a file and places it at the specified location (essentially doing a 'copy-paste'), for example -
+cp makes a copy of a file and places it at the specified location (this is similar to copying and pasting).
+For example,

 cp ~/fileA /home/otherUser/ would copy the file